Find out what solar panels cost in your area

 The only advantage of hybrid cars is their lower sticker price, but this is reduced – or even canceled out – thanks to the substantial incentives and rebates available for electric vehicles.

 Still not sure which to choose?
-Well then maybe you should put the calculator aside and consider other, non-financial factors.
+You should put the calculator aside and consider other, non-financial factors.
 After all, money ain’t everything!
 Don’t want to worry about charging during a long road trip?
 Choose a hybrid.
 Excited about instant torque and a lightning-quick 0-60?
 Go all in on an electric!
 Either option will save you money compared to the alternative, an old-fashioned gas car.

 Use solar panels for cheap charging